Best Way to Learn Node.js – A Complete Roadmap

 - Released in 2009 and the first version of NPM is created.
 It was introduced by Ryan Dahl.

 - In 2010 Express and socket.io are introduced.

 - In 2011 LinkedIn, Uber, and many big companies start using NodeJS.

 - In 2016 Yarn was introduced along with Node.js 6

 - The latest LTS Version of NodeJS is 12.18.3.

 2. Learn about the NodeJS Architecture

-- Based on the single-threaded event loop model architecture which means client request will be executed by a single thread in NodeJS.
+- Based on the single-threaded event loop model architecture which means client requests will be executed by a single thread in NodeJS.

 - The event-driven nature of NodeJS allows you to handle multiple client requests concurrently.

 3. Installation of NodeJS